mixmixmix/funwithflask/README.md

 ```
 sudo apt install python3-pip python3-dev
 pip install pipenv
-And pip
 ```
-Install virtual environment in the folder
+Install virtual environment in the folder (if you do not create `.venv` the development setup will work but uwsgi/nginx setup won't):
 ```
 mkdir .venv
 pipenv install